taosdata/TDengine/docs-en/20-third-party/09-emq-broker.md

 title: EMQ Broker writing
 ---

-MQTT is a popular IoT data transfer protocol, [EMQ](https://github.com/emqx/emqx) is an open source MQTT Broker software, without any code, only need to use "rules" in EMQ Dashboard to do simple configuration, you can write MQTT data directly to TDengine.
-EMQ X supports saving data to TDengine by sending to web services, and also provides native TDengine driver for direct saving in the Enterprise Edition.
+MQTT is a popular IoT data transfer protocol, [EMQ](https://github.com/emqx/emqx) is an open-source MQTT Broker software, without any code, only need to use "rules" in EMQ Dashboard to do simple configuration.
+You can write MQTT data directly to TDengine.
+EMQ X supports saving data to TDengine by sending it to web services and provides a native TDengine driver for direct saving in the Enterprise Edition.
 Please refer to the [EMQ official documentation](https://www.emqx.io/docs/en/v4.4/rule/rule-engine.html) for details on how to use it. tdengine).

 ## Prerequisites